Treviso FBC 1993

-Treviso Foot Ball Club 1993, commonly known as Treviso, is an Italian football club based in Treviso, Veneto, which competes in Serie D, the fourth tier of Italian football.
+Treviso Foot Ball Club 1993, commonly known as Treviso, is an Italian football club based in Treviso, Veneto, which competes in Serie C, the third tier of Italian football.

 Football Club Treviso was originally founded in 1909, while the current society dates back to 1921.
 The team has been playing its home matches in the 10,000-seat Stadio Omobono Tenni since 1933.

 History

 Foundation and early years

 The club was founded in 1909 as Football Club Treviso and never played in the top flight of Italian football, always taking part in the lower national divisions, from Serie B to Serie D, with a sixth place in the 1950–51 Serie B table, under head coach Nereo Rocco, as its best result.
 In 1993 the club was shut down because of financial troubles.

 1990s and 2000s: from amateur to Serie A

 In summer 1993 a new club was admitted to Serie D, as F.B.C.
 Treviso 1993.
 The club experienced a remarkable line of three consecutive promotions from 1994 to 1997 under coach Giuseppe Pillon which brought Treviso to Serie B, over 40 years after its last appearance in the second-highest Italian league.
 Treviso was relegated to Serie C1 in 2001, but returned to Serie B in 2003.
 In 2005, Pillon returned to Treviso and the team gained a respectable fifth place and a spot in the promotion playoffs but lost out to Perugia.
 However, in August 2005, after both Genoa and Torino were relegated out of Serie A, respectively for fraud and financial troubles, Treviso and Ascoli were arbitrarily promoted in Serie A as replacements.

 In 2005–06, Treviso played in Italian Serie A for the first and, as so far, only time since its foundation.
 The team was coached by Ezio Rossi, then replaced by Alberto Cavasin.
 The team was initially forced to play their Serie A home games at the Stadio Euganeo, in the nearby city of Padua, because of the inadequacy of their home stadium, considered inadequate for Serie A matches owing both to security and capacity issues by the FIGC.
 However, a special legal dispensation was approved by the Italian parliament to allow Treviso to play at their home ground.